Turin Brakes: 1999–2001: Formation and The Optimist LP

 The band was started by long-time friends Knights and Paridjanian.
 The two met at a young age and spent much of their childhood together, both receiving guitars as Christmas presents at the age of 10.
-Although they split after Knights went to film school and Paridjanian formed 100 Moments, a London based experimental rock band with Canadian born guitarist and songwriter Michael Brennan.
+They split after Knights went to film school and Paridjanian formed 100 Moments, a London based experimental rock band with Canadian born guitarist and songwriter Michael Brennan.
 Later moving to Canada and attempting to form a band in Toronto, Ontario, Canada, they soon reunited and collaborated on what would later become their first EP, The Door, which was eventually released through Anvil Records in 1999 as a limited vinyl release.
 This led to the band attracting the attention of larger record labels.
 Source Records would eventually release two more EPs, The State of Things EP and Fight or Flight, prompting NME to proclaim "Turin Brakes inhabit a space which is entirely their own, fully formed and brutally emotive... give them the devotion they deserve."